 Tomás Sánchez suffered repression in his native Cuba when his spiritual leanings surfaced in his brooding landscapes.
-Now he has an international following

 By Roger Atwood